‘B&B’ Recap For Wednesday, November 21: A Tribute To Steffy & Pam Pranks Quinn On Thanksgiving!

 Bold and the Beautiful recap for Wednesday, November 21 features Thanksgiving at Eric Forrester (John McCook) and Quinn Fuller Forrester’s (Rena Sofer) home.
-Quinn and Eric greeted everyone as they arrive including Donna (Jennifer Gareis).
+Quinn and Eric greeted everyone as they arrive, including Donna (Jennifer Gareis).
 When Quinn spied Wyatt Spencer (Darin Brooks) and Sally Spectra (Courtney Hope) arriving, she made her way to them to welcome them.
 Quinn told Sally that she didn’t have to be nervous around her, she just expected her to make her son happy.
 Xander Avant (Adain Bradley) and Zoe Buckingham (Kiara Barnes) also pitched to give thanks, according to She Knows Soaps.

 Baby Kelly’s First Thanksgiving on Bold and the Beautiful